mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-setup.md

 - rename `$PROJ_ROOT/config/gogs/conf/app.ini` to `reference_app.ini` to avoid it being overwritten after initializing the docker container.

-- change ownership of the whole `$PROJ_ROOT` directory to the appropriate user and group; also make sure people that may want to edit files are in the same group
+- change ownership of the whole `$PROJ_ROOT` directory to the appropriate user and group; also make sure people that may want to edit files are in the same group.

   ```bash
   sudo chown -R $DEPLOY_USER:$DEPLOY_GROUP $PROJ_ROOT